7 Interesting Vacation Travel Ideas to Bring out the World Traveler in You

 - Queenstown – it’s a great adventure capital where you can ski, skydive, bungee jump, jet-boat and other adrenalin pumping activities

-Here are a few other places to visit while you are there:
+Other places to visit while you are there:

 - Abel Tasman National Park — visit its golden sand beaches, enjoy kayaking and the Abel Tasman Coastal Track